ncallaway/MoveThing/README.md

 http://coffeescript.org

 ### Building MoveThing
-To turn the Coffeescript into usable javascript, you'll have to run the coffee compiler from the command line:
+To turn the Coffeescript into usable javascript, you'll have to invoke the Cakefile build script by running:

+    cake build

+Alternatively, if you want to watch the src tree for changes and have builds happen automatically, you can run

+    cake watch

+Finally, if you hate cakefiles and just want to build from the command line you can run

-    coffee -w -j lib/movething.js -c src
+    coffee -j lib/movething.js -c src

-In the near future there will be a Cakefile which will simply the build process (by simplify I mean "shorten the command line string you have to type").

 ### Starting MoveThing